Steyning Line: L&BR authorised

 This was a viable proposal, in opposition to the London and Brighton Railway's plans for a line from the London and Croydon Railway at Norwood, running through Redhill, Three Bridges and Haywards Heath.
 At the time Parliament was unwilling to authorise more than one main line in any particular part of the country, and in fact it was the London and Brighton Railway that was authorised to build its line.
 A branch from Brighton to Shoreham was included in the authorisation, and it was opened on 12 May 1840, in advance of the Brighton main line which followed on 21 September 1841.
 The Shoreham branch was progressively extended westwards, reaching Portsmouth in 1847.

-Parliamentary powers were obtained in 1846 for a branch from Shoreham to Steyning, but they were not exercised and the powers lapsed.
+Powers were obtained in an act of Parliament in 1846 for a branch from Shoreham to Steyning, but they were not exercised and the powers lapsed.